 Roman Church Highlights

 Today make the traditional Roman pilgrimage as you stop at the three other Major Basilicas of Rome – St. Paul Outside the Walls (with Mass), St. John Lateran, and St. Mary Major.
 In the morning, take a walk underground as you discover the ancient Christian catacombs.
 Then, pray with the Passion Relics at the Basilica of the Holy Cross in Jerusalem and on the “Holy Stairs” – the marble staircase used in Jerusalem during the trial of Jesus and brought to Rome by Queen Helena in the 4th Century.
 In the afternoon, pray with the Passion Relics at the Basilica of the Holy Cross and end your day pilgrimage with time to contemplate it all at the largest Marian church in Rome, St. Mary Major.

 First, a private Mass in St. Peter’s Basilica.
 Yes, you read that right!
 Start your morning back at St. Peter’s with a Mass in the crypt of the Basilica.
-Then, choose your own adventure for the rest of the day as you have free time to explore the city on your own.
+Then, for the rest of the morning, enjoy free time to explore the city on your own.
 Opt to stay at St. Peter’s to climb the cupola, take more time to pray, or search for your own hidden gem in the city.
 If you’re willing to pay just a little extra, you’ll even get the chance to participate in a Mosaic Workshop.
 Whatever you decide, we’re confident it will be worth it.
 When lunchtime rolls around, get ready to test your pizza-making skills in a fun cooking workshop before heading off for Assisi.
-In the late afternoon, take in the Italian countryside as you transfer to Assisi, then enjoy a ride up to Assisi for the evening.
+In the late afternoon, take in the Italian countryside as you transfer to Assisi, then enjoy a group dinner in this captivating town.